Standing Up For Your Family And Other Loved Ones

-If you are not quite ready to contact a Columbus, Ohio elder abuse attorney at The Donahey Law Firm, browse our free nursing home lawsuit resources below.
+If you are not quite ready to contact an elder abuse attorney at The Donahey Law Firm, browse our free nursing home lawsuit resources below.
 We are here when you are ready to discuss your legal rights.

 Ohio's Nursing Home Bill Of Rights

 Did you know there is an Ohio Nursing Home Patient Bill of Rights?
 In an effort to improve the treatment of those in nursing homes, Ohio lawmakers created a list of rights for residents.